mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 hello, world!
 ```

-But that `run.sh` script could be improved.
-I want to pull shellcheck into my dev environment and get its advice about it.
+But I'm not good at writing bash code, so my `run.sh` script could probably be improved.

+I want to pull `shellcheck` into my dev environment and get its advice about potential bash gotchas, so I update my Nix flake:

 ```nix
 {